madetech/autobrewster/README.md

 ```

 * `pre_launch` all files with a `.rb` extension in this directory will be executed prior to the test run.
 This is useful for mocking out web service interfaces and other things that don't require your application framework.
-* `post_launch` all files with a `.rb` extension in this directory will be executed prior to the server server being launched.
-This is useful for things like factories that require your application framework.
+* `post_launch` all files with a `.rb` extension in this directory will be executed prior to the test server being launched.
+This is useful for things like factories that do require your application framework.
 * `env.rb` will be loaded as soon as AutoBrewster starts.
 This is the place to override default configuration values, require external libraries and the like.

 ## Configuration